-- Maintain a system that provides required data in compliance the State Department of Health Care Services DCR/MHSA reporting requirements, and other reporting requirements identified with funding sources or programs within the scope of this contract and services provided by Contractor. - Contractor shall attend MHSA CSS/PEI Subcommittee Meetings and MHSA Steering Committee Meetings. - Comply and cooperate with County for any data/ statistical information that related to services any may be required to meet State or other reporting requirements. - Contactor shall comply and cooperate with County in the transition from ICD-9 to ICD-10 and from DSM IV-TR to DSM-5 Codes.
+- Maintain a system that provides required data in compliance the State Department of Health Care Services DCR/MHSA reporting requirements, and other reporting requirements identified with funding sources or programs within the scope of this contract and services provided by Contractor. - Contractor shall attend MHSA CSS/PEI Subcommittee Meetings and MHSA Steering Committee Meetings. - Contractor will complete the PSC-35 for all new referrals and will work with County on complying with all State and local required data reporting and practices associated with that assessment. - Comply and cooperate with County for any data/ statistical information that related to services any may be required to meet State or other reporting requirements. - Contactor shall comply and cooperate with County in the transition from ICD-9 to ICD-10 and from DSM IV-TR to DSM-5 Codes.
 County will make training available. - Contractor shall provide annual MHSA Progress Report and Exhibit 6 data as necessary and as may be amended from time to time by State reporting requirements. - Complete required reporting forms. - Ensure that services are provided to eligible populations only - Maintain effective program planning - Maintain Medi-Cal certification - Maximize billable units of service, maintain adherence to all billing standards, and submit monthly claims in a timely manner. - Function as a part of Nevada County's Quality Improvement System.
 Maintain a system of quality assurance and utilization review that conforms to state and federal requirements pertaining to consumer/beneficiary rights, consumer access to services, and quality of care. - Holistic Approach- services will be designed to support the whole child and the whole family so that the child can attain the highest level of resiliency. - The program services will promote collaboration with and support of consumer, family and service and support providers. - Ensure services will be culturally competent and culturally responsive. - Referrals and assessment reports (for special education students).
-The Contractor agrees to abide by the County and other agency policies and procedures for making student referrals. - Privacy (Educationally related services).
+The Contractor agrees to abide by the County and other agency policies and procedures for making student referrals.

+Privacy (Educationally related services).
 Contractor acknowledges the protections afforded to student health information under regulations adopted pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Pub.
 L. No. 14-109, students records under the Family Educational Rights and Privacy Act (FERPA), 20 USC Section 1232g; and under provisions of state law relating to privacy.
 Contractor shall ensure that all activities undertaken under this contract will conform to the requirements of these laws.